shayanushani/Blog/content/blog/Text-&-Emoji-Analytics/index.md

 > New Sentence: “i just bouht the greatest car off of cargurus!”

 2. Spelling Mistakes
 We all make spelling mistakes, and within our text data we see a lot of these.
-Thankfully,these can be fixed and something that should be done earlier in the normalization proocess.
-There are a variety of tools that can be used, most of the analysis I will be doing will use TextBlob and NLTK.
+Thankfully, these can be fixed and something that should be done earlier in the normalization process.
+There are a variety of tool that can be used but most of the analysis that I do use TextBlob and NLTK.
 TextBlob's spelling corrector is based on Peter Norvig's Blog Post, ["How to Write a Spelling Corrector."](https://norvig.com/spell-correct.html)

 > New Sentence: “i just bought the greatest car off of cargurus!”

 3. Removals
 (Rare words, common words, numbers, punctuation)

-Within a set of text data, much of it can be discarded since they don’t hold any real value and may throw models off.
+Within a set of text data, much of it can be discarded since it doesn't hold any real value and may throw models off.
 These include rare words, common words like “the” or “a”, punctuation, and numbers.

 > New Sentence: “bought greatest car cargurus”